jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 Hit return to close:
 ```

-**Note:** The script generates a CSV file with the status of the operation, including the iLO IP address, hostname, serial number, iLO generation, iLO firmware version, server model, and the status of the configuration and connection to Compute Ops Management.
+**Note:** The script generates a CSV file with the status of the operation, including the iLO IP address, hostname, serial number, iLO generation, iLO firmware version, server model, and the status of the configuration and connection to COM.

 **Disclaimer:** The script is provided as-is and is not officially supported by HPE.
 It is recommended to test the script in a non-production environment before running it in a production environment.